-- Grab the first pull-tab with your fingers and slowly pull it away from the battery, toward the bottom of the iPhone. - Pull hard enough to maintain tension on the strip, but don't force it.
+- Grab the first pull-tab with a pair of tweezers or your fingers and slowly pull it away from the battery, toward the bottom of the iPhone 13 mini. - Pull hard enough to maintain tension on the strip, but don't force it.
 Give it plenty of time to stretch and un-stick from under the battery. - Don't press down on the battery.
 Hold the iPhone firmly by its sides. - Keep the strip flat and unwrinkled.
-Try to pull evenly on the whole strip, rather than pulling mainly in the middle or on one side. - Pull at a low angle so the strip doesn't snag on the edge of the battery. - If the adhesive strip breaks off, try to retrieve it using your fingers or blunt tweezers, and continue pulling-but do not pry under the battery. - If any of the adhesive strips break off underneath the battery and can't be retrieved, try to remove the other strips, and then proceed as instructed below.
+Try to pull evenly on the whole strip, rather than pulling mainly in the middle or on one side. - Pull at a low angle so the strip doesn't snag on the edge of the battery. - If the adhesive strip breaks off, try to retrieve it using your fingers or blunt tweezers, and continue pulling-but do not pry under the battery.